mui/mui-x/docs/data/data-grid/filtering/filtering.md

 ];
 ```

-Following demo uses the `renderHeaderFilter` method to customize the header filter cell for the `isAdmin` column and hide the filter cell for the `phone` column.
+The following demo uses the `renderHeaderFilter` method to customize the header filter cell for the `isAdmin` column and hide the filter cell for the `phone` column.

 {{"demo": "CustomHeaderFilterSingleDataGridPro.js", "bg": "inline", "defaultCodeOpen": false}}

 #### Customize using `filterOperators`

-You can also update the `InputComponent` of the `filterOperator` using `GridColDef.filterOperators` to customize the header filter cell for a specific operator type.
+If the filter operator has a [custom `InputComponent`](https://mui.com/x/react-data-grid/filtering/#custom-input-component), the same component is being used for the header filter.

+When rendered as a header filter, the `InputComponent` also receives the `headerFilterMenu` and `clearButton` props that contains the filter operator menu and clear button.

 {{"demo": "CustomHeaderFilterOperatorDataGridPro.js", "bg": "inline", "defaultCodeOpen": false}}